ahmadjamalnasir/VPN-backend/API_DOCUMENTATION.md

 1. **Authentication Flow**: Implement signup → verify email → login → store JWT token
 2. **Profile Management**: Use `/users/profile` for user info with subscription status
 3. **VPN Connection**: Use `/vpn/connect` and `/vpn/disconnect` with real-time status via WebSocket
-4. **Server Selection**: Filter servers by location and premium status automatically
+4. **Server Selection**: All users see all servers, premium check happens at connection time
-5. **Error Handling**: Handle 403 errors for premium features gracefully
+5. **Error Handling**: Handle 403 "Upgrade to Premium required" errors with upgrade prompts

 ### Admin Panel Integration
 1. **Dashboard**: Use WebSocket `/websocket/admin-dashboard` for real-time updates